Denim Companies Stretch To Compete With Leggings

 On innovations in the denim world

 The denim world was a little slow to react to the encroaching leggings trend.
 In 2012 and '13, they started to finally realize, "Oh, we have to do something here.
 We just can't keep selling the same denim that we've sold forever."
-And Levi's in particular, changed the way their women's jeans worked.
-They added a lot of stretch ... they added moisture-wicking properties to their jeans.
+And Levi's in particular changed the way their women's jeans worked.
+They added a lot of stretch [and] they added moisture-wicking properties to their jeans.
 They just wanted more function because that's what people demanded.

 On whether a denim revival will banish leggings from U.S. closets

 The rise of leggings has earned that style a place in every woman's closet.
 Those aren't going away.
-Now, that doesn't mean that denim can't reclaim come of that closet space. ...
+Now, that doesn't mean that denim can't reclaim some of that closet space. ...

-Athleisure, at this point, since it's been around for 5 or 6 years now, and still now increasing, it seems here to stay.
+Athleisure, at this point, since it's been around for five or six years now, and still now increasing, it seems here to stay.
 And also, comfort just makes sense.

 The broadcast version of this story was produced and edited by Dina Kesbeh, Mallory Yu and Renita Jablonski.
 Sydnee Monday adapted it for the Web.